 Baggage fees and restrictions have gotten out of control.
 Our advice: pack light so you can travel carry-on only.
 This not only saves a stack of money. £35 or more per person, per flight, adds up quick!
 But this tip also saves time, and gives you more freedom to travel carefree and spontaneously.
 Not only is travelling light easier on your back, but we tend to underestimate the mental burden that comes with hauling lots of gear.

-My best money saving tip would be Google Flights
+Of the best travel money saving tips would be Google Flights

 .
 This relatively new booking site simplifies the whole process and the best part is that it creates a world map with round trip airline flight costs to anywhere you might want to go.
 What I like about it is that if you’re not sure where to go, you can find inexpensive fares and create a trip, as my daughter did when she flew to Guadeloupe for the weekend!
 No intention of going there but the $99 fare from JFK was irresistible.
 I hate giving more power to the Big G, but once again they’ve come up with an easy to use, innovative way to save real money, and it’s become my go-to booking search tool.

-Our best money saving tip is to go local.
+Out all travel money saving tips the best is to go local.
 For adventures, hire local guides.
 When you cut out the middle man you save a lot of money.
 You don’t need to book a tour in your home country, wait until you arrive at your destination and find a locally run business to take you out.
 You’ll have a better experience by getting insider information from someone who lives there and you’ll save all the fees that go to booking agents and international offices.
 Plus, you feel great contributing to the local economy.
 We’ve saved hundreds of dollars hiring outfitters once we arrive at places like Mount Kilimanjaro, Everest Base Camp, Mount Kinabalu while having the same great service as those who booked their tours at home.